-Next we headed into the fermentation area which featured massive stainless steel tanks.
-All the tanks are hand punched and imported from Italy which makes them some of the most expensive tanks you can buy.
-Our guide was really knowledgeable about the process and it was fascinating to learn about, especially about how the wine feeds through the walls.
+Next, we headed into the fermentation area, which featured massive stainless steel tanks.
+All the tanks are hand punched and imported from Italy, which makes them some of the most expensive tanks you can buy.
+Our guide was knowledgeable about the process, and it was fascinating to learn about, especially about how the wine feeds through the walls.

-From there we headed down into some of the lower levels of the castle.
-I can honestly say that it must take a month to learn the layout as it is so incredibly massive and it would be very easy to get lost.
+From there, we headed down into some of the lower levels of the castle.
+I can honestly say that it must take a month to learn the layout as it is so incredibly massive, and it would be effortless to get lost.

-As you are wondering through the underbelly of the castle you will be constantly flanked by wine barrels in every empty spot they have.
-The barrels are from trees at least 150 years old, imported from France and are only used once or twice before they are sold.
+As you are wandering through the underbelly of the castle, you will be continuously flanked by wine barrels in every empty spot they have.
+The barrels are from trees at least 150 years old, imported from France, and are only used once or twice before they are sold.

 The Torture Chamber

-This dimly lit rooms features a bunch of different grotesque torture devices from back in the day.
-It is a variable museum of these types of contraptions and even I was shocked by what a few of them did, be warned if you bring children.
-All of them are replicas other than the big one with spikes at the end which is authentic.
+This dimly lit room featured a bunch of different grotesque torture devices from back in the day.
+It is a variable museum of these types of contraptions, and even I was shocked by what a few of them did, be warned if you bring children.
+All of them are replicas other than the big one with spikes at the end, which is authentic.

 The Great Room

-From there you head into the great room, which took over 2 years to build just itself.
+From there, you head into the great room, which took over two years to build itself.
 This room is so beautiful with high arching ceilings and rustic brick.
-In here the guide let us try wine directly from the barrel, which is not something that you are often able to do.
+Here the guide let us try wine directly from the barrel, which is not something that you are often able to do.

-It was a good end to the tour and a fantastic way to think about how crazy of an adventure you just had in a winery.
+It was an excellent end to the tour and a fantastic way to think about how crazy of an adventure you just had in a winery.

 After that, you are free to leave the castle or continue to explore some of the upper rooms.
 I would recommend that you head up the castle tower near the entrance as it features a beautiful view of the top of the castle.